-At a higher level, capital begins to show signs of instability.
-The State intervenes heavily to rectify an intolerable situation created in this world is totally white or totally black.
-It is a question of tendency, orientation, action aimed at something.
-The static contemplation of truth is not at all something positive, it ends up destroying truth itself, transforming it into a symbol, an ideal model, a graveyard of action.
-It is not 'reality' that gualifies the substance of a movement, but the latter's disposition towards reality-as we have said elsewhere-when it addresses itself towards the reality of the struggle.
-But this moving is transformation in course, revolutionary action that modifies the movement as such and the reality that receives the action of the movement.
-To imagine one of these two things as immobile or performed, perfect in all its particulars, can be useful to analytical ends but this has nothing to do with the effective going of social phenomena.
-When one speaks of the appearance of armed struggle, of fictitious and spectacular clash, when-rightly-accuses the armed organisations of arrogating the right to represent the exploited in struggle and of acting in the name of something a thousand miles off, very true things are said.
+There has been an infantile element in some of the affirmations that have assigned revolutionary priority to organised violence, but it was a superficiality that needed to be gone into together without having recourse to reciprocal poisonous needling and lack of construct.
+On the one hand a gratuitous extention of the need for liberatory violence has developed where there is a centrality of the method of armed struggle.
+On the of acting in the name of something a thousand miles off, very true things are said.
 But even things that are true can be mistaken, in fact they are often partially untrue, and it is precisely this aspect of partial truth that makes it interesting and useful to us.
 Things that are absolutely true are banal tautologies, repetitions that add nothing to the means that one possesses to understand and transform reality.
 But something that is in part true cannot only be taken into consideration for the true part, it must be taken into account for that which it signifies as a whole: part true and part not true.
 So when one says that armed struggle is a fictitious counter-position against capital one cannot say that this affirmation is absolutely true.
-It is true in that the specific organisation marks the limits of the free development of the self-organisation of struggles; it is not true in that if there were to be a modest development of this selforganisation it would put itself in its place and without supplanting it, feed a small nucleus from which undreamed developments could result.
-This, obviously, only on condition that one does not fall into the equivocation of the armed party and the storming current.
-Go back to the source of an antagonist movement that is threatening to recline on its ability.
-All that does not signify-even if it has mistakenly been said so-a leninist vision of the revolutionary struggle.
-Nor does that mean an awry educationism applied to the exploited as a whole through the method of armed struggle.
-More simply, it means building the specific anarchist organisation, among a thousand contradictions, to push the exploited to revolt.
-That comes about in many ways contemporaneously and therefore also through recourse to armed struggle.
-If there were a reason capable of demonstrating the non-practicability of this method in absolute, the same reason would seal the headstone on the revolutionary struggle as a whole for ever, in that it would be demonstrating, at the same time, the non-practicability of any other method.
+It is true in that the specific organisation marks the limits of the free development of the self-organisation of struggles; it is not true in that if there were to be a modest development of this self-organisation it would put itself in its place and without supplanting it, feed a small nucleus from which undreamed developments could result.
+This, obviously, only on condition that one does not fall into the equivocation of the armed party and the storming of the Winter palace.
+Beyond these limits and aberrations the specific armed organisation represents concretely that which the organisation of the struggles of the exploited will never become, and it is well that it be like that.
+Revolutionaries represent a small light that disappears under the vivid sun of the full blown struggles of the exploited.
+But in the lack of struggle, or when the sun is late in rising, the small light is always better than nothing at all.